 Efforts Toward Harassment Prevention

-Here at the Fujikura Group, we believe that we have a corporate responsibility to completely disallow harassment behavior and ensure a healthy working environment free from harassment.
-We established the Fujikura Group Harassment Prevention Policy and promote the following initiatives.
+At the Fujikura Group, we established the Fujikura Group Harassment Prevention Policy and promote the following initiatives.